KAPIL-MALI/C-CONTENT/README.md

 C++ CONTENT
                                                                     INDEX
-1.LINE NO.31 = NOTES
+1.LINE NO.32 = NOTES
-2.LINE NO.35 = DATATYPES
+2.LINE NO.36 = DATATYPES
-3.LINE NO.55 = VARIABLE SCOPE (LOCAL VARIABLE & GLOBAL VARIABLE)
+3.LINE NO.56 = VARIABLE SCOPE (LOCAL VARIABLE & GLOBAL VARIABLE)
-4.LINE NO.95 = THE SUM OF TWO NUMBERS PROGRAM
+4.LINE NO.96 = THE SUM OF TWO NUMBERS PROGRAM
-5.LINE NO.118 = THE ARITHMETIC OPERATORS IN C++
+5.LINE NO.119 = THE ARITHMETIC OPERATORS IN C++
-6.LINE NO.165 = SCOPE RESOLUTION OPERATOR IN C++
+6.LINE NO.166 = SCOPE RESOLUTION OPERATOR IN C++
 7.LINE NO.195 = USE OF SIZE OF FLOAT(f), LONG AND DOUBLE(d) LITERALS.
+8.LINE NO.224 = REFERENCE VARIABLE
+9.LINE NO.244 = TYPECASTING